 Spotted Hyenas are pack animals with food on the brain and, according to a Duke University anthropologist, their problem solving skills rival that of some chimpanzees.
 A group of hyenas were presented with a food reward and two ropes; the animals soon discovered they needed to tug the ropes in unison to get the food.
 (Duke)

 Tip: Group work can be the key to successful projects.
 Teams or groups of workers may be able to address certain problems better together than individually.
 Make sure your teams understand how working together can create productive and prosperous projects.

-These are just a few awesome examples of how animals use teamwork and cooperation to survive in the world.
+These are just a few awesome examples of animals that work together as a team, using cooperation to survive in the world.
 We can learn a great deal about the importance of teamwork from these animals.
 Did we leave any out?
 What animals inspire team building within your company?